priymavani/GIT_TASK/git_task_list_03.md

    git add feature.txt
    git commit -m "Added feature.txt in feature-branch"
    ```
+   ↦ **single > :**
+      If feature.txt does not exist, it will be created.<br>
+      If feature.txt exists, it will be replaced with the  new content.

+   ↦ **double >> :**
+      If feature.txt does not exist, it will be created.<br>
+      If feature.txt exists, the new content will be added after the existing content.

+    ↦ adding to staging area and commite the change

 #### **Task 9: Merging Branches**
 1. Switch back to the `main` branch:
    ```bash
    git checkout main
    ```
+   ↦ switching to main branch

 2. Merge the `feature-branch` into `main`:
    ```bash
    git merge feature-branch
    ```
+   ↦ merging current branch to feature-branch

    - **Explanation**: Combines the changes from `feature-branch` into `main`.

 ---